JAWADHAIDER1355/APSBackend/README.md

 # APS-Backend-for-Web-MobileApp-IoT
 APS includes Complete system consisting of Mobile App , Web App and IoT to provide efficient management to companies and efficient parking experience to users.
-This Repository contains only Backend Material and deployed on Railway app.
+This Repository contains only Backend Material of IoT, MobileApp and WebApp and deployed through Railway app.

   Deployed Version SERVERURL is https://apsbackend-production.up.railway.app/